 Why not be a fan of your fans!
 Read and retweet what their tweeting, and comment on their comments on your page or account.
 Engage in a positive way with their content.
 Be inspirational.

-Real Simple periodically posts inspirational quotes to motivate their readers, which in turn help with both engagement and a positive brand image.
+Real Simple posts helpful and inspirational tips to motivate their readers, which in turn help with both engagement and a positive brand image.
 Here’s one example:

 Your fans love when you give them something for free.
 In fact, offer posts receive higher engagement than any other Facebook post type.
 Don’t think of offers and promotions as giving away something for nothing.
 It shows that you firmly stand behind your product or services and that you are positive they will turn into repeat customers.
 Remember that you’re building brand loyalty and love that will spread to others through positive word of mouth.